KablamoOSS/react-transcript-editor/README.md

 # React Transcript Editor

+This a fork of [`@bbc/react-transcript-editor`](https://github.com/bbc/react-transcript-editor).
+You probably want the original library.

 <!-- _One liner_ -->

 A React component to make transcribing audio and video easier and faster.